danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 We call getting that initial demand 'traction'.
 {: .present-before-paste}

 The good news however!
 There are a lot of ways to get traffic to your site and gain traction.
-In fact, according to author of [Traction](http://tractionbook.com/), Gabriel Weinberg, &nbsp;there are 19 ways to do it.
+In fact, according to author of [Traction](http://tractionbook.com/), Gabriel Weinberg,  there are 19 ways to do it.
 {: .present-before-paste}

 You'll have heard of most, if not all of these channels.
 The best thing about this particular list is that most, if not all of these, could work for your business!
 So whether you've been running your business for a while, or you've just launched, this is a great way to see what opportunities exist.
 {: .present-before-paste}

-So **here are** **19 channels** you can use to bring traffic to your website and acquire new customers.&nbsp;
+So **here are** **19 channels** you can use to bring traffic to your website and acquire new customers.
 {: .present-before-paste}

-### &nbsp;
+###

 ### Viral Marketing